astronomer/docs/learn/use-case-airflow-mlflow.md

 ### Project overview

-This project consists of three DAGs which have dependency relationships through [Airflow datasets](airflow-datasets.md).
+This project consists of three DAGs which have dependency relationships through [Apache Airflow® datasets](airflow-datasets.md).

 ![Datasets view of the use case project showing the DAG feature_eng updating the datasets astro+s://data/possum.csv and s3://data_possum.csv.
 The train DAG is scheduled to run as soon as the s3://data_possum.csv is updated and updates the model_trained dataset.
 The predict DAG is scheduled to run on updates to the model_trained dataset and updates the astro+s3://data/possum_tail_length.csv](/img/examples/use-case-airflow-mlflow_datasets_view.png)